Can the Sensex really hit 100,000 by 2024?

 a long-term forecast, a 15-year forecast of Sensex

-100,000 by 2024 and I see no reason to change that or update that forecast,” Galasiewski said.
-READ ABOUT IT HERE
+by 2024 and I see no reason to change that or update that forecast,” Galasiewski said.

 predicted the S&P BSE Sensex